Family Feud: Gameplay

 The game features two competing families, each represented by five members (reduced to four contestants for the 1994–95 season), who compete to determine the answers to survey questions.
 The original version of the show began with the families being introduced, seated opposite each other as if posing for family portraits, after which the host interviewed them.

-While there is no minimum age to participate in Family Feud, producers recommend that contestants are 15 years of age or older due to the nature of some questions.
+While there is no minimum age to participate in Family Feud, as long as at least one member of the family is 18 years of age or older, producers recommend that contestants are 15 years of age or older due to the nature of some questions.
 Each round begins with a "face-off" question that serves as a toss-up between two opposing contestants.
-The host asks a survey question that was previously posed to a group of 100 people, such as "Name the hour that you get up on Sunday mornings."
+The host asks a survey question that was previously posed to a group of 100 people, such as "Name something you expect to see on the streets at Christmas time."
 A certain number of answers are concealed on the board, ranked by popularity of the survey's responses.

-Only answers said by at least two people can appear on the board.
-The first contestant to buzz in gives an answer; if it is the most popular, his/her family immediately wins the face-off.
-Otherwise, the opponent responds and the family member providing the higher-ranked answer wins.
-Ties are broken in favor of the contestant who buzzes in first.
+The first contestant to buzz in gives an answer; if it is the most popular, their family immediately wins the face-off.
+Otherwise, the opponent is offered a chance to answer, and the face-off is won by whichever family's member has offered a higher-valued answer (or, if both answers have the same point value, whoever rang in sooner).
 If neither contestant's answer is on the board, the other eight contestants have a chance to respond, one at a time from alternating sides, until an answer is revealed.
 The family that wins the face-off may choose to play the question or pass control to their opponents (except on the 1988–95 versions, when the family who won the face-off automatically gained control of the question).

 The family with control of the question then tries to win the round by guessing all of the remaining concealed answers, with each member giving one answer in sequence.
-Giving an incorrect answer, or failing to respond, earns a strike.
-Three strikes gives their opponents a chance to "steal" the points for the round by guessing any one of the remaining answers.
-Otherwise, the points are awarded to the family that originally had control.
+Giving an answer not on the board or failing to respond within three seconds earns the family a strike.
+After three strikes are earned, the opposing family is given one chance to "steal" the points for the round by guessing any of the remaining answers.
+Otherwise, the points are automatically awarded to the family that originally had control.
 From 1992 to 2003, the value of the "stealing" answer was credited to the "stealing" family.
 If the opponents are given the opportunity to "steal" the points, then only their team's captain is required to answer the question.
-For most of the series, this is done after the family confers with each other; the only exception was on the 1988 series where each family member was polled for an answer with the team captain having the option to either select one of the family's answers or give a different answer.
-Any remaining concealed answers on the board that were not guessed are then revealed.
+For most of the series, this is done after the family confers with each other; the only exception was from 1988 to 1994 where Ray Combs polled each family member for an answer with the team captain having the option to either select one of the family's answers or give a different answer.
+At the end of the round, any remaining concealed answers on the board that were not guessed are then revealed.